-Econometricians arewho use math and statistics to measure economic data.
+Econometricians are economists who use math and statistics to measure economic data.

-Econometricians measure things such as gross domestic product, inflation, or to predict changes in the .
+Econometricians measure things such as gross domestic product, inflation, or to predict changes in the economy.
 Their models often forecast key economic measures and then compare those forecasts with actual results.

-will change.is largely regarded as a social science, but it is also a mathematical science.
+Economics is largely regarded as a social science, but it is also a mathematical science.
 For that reason, econometricians measure much of what we experience in the world: interest rates, wages, prices, rents, and changes in those things.
-For this reason, econometricians can help verify theories about how consumers behave, what governments do, and when things will change.
+For this reason, econometricians can help verify theories about how consumers behave, what governments will do, and when things will change.